jroseberry64/PLASM-Compiler/README.md

 ### Variable/Data Distinction for the `6502` Family Only

-The only reason the difference between variables and data exists in ***PLASM*** is to account for the `Zero Page` when targeting `6502` platforms.
+The main reason the difference between variables and data exists in ***PLASM*** is to account for the `Zero Page` when targeting `6502` platforms.
 Data is for anything that doesn't need to take up `Zero Page` space (like `arrays`), while only `Variables` can be pure `pointers` (to take advantage of the `.Y` index register).
 Therefore an `array` cannot be declared inside a `var` block.

+The other rationale is giving the programmer the ability to better seperate what belongs in RAM/ROM for cartridge based systems and making it easy to embed binary/.asm data exported from any of the popular retro gamedev tools inside PLASM.

 ### Declaring Variables

-[//]: # (TODO: Discuss with Jon the differences between being able to initialize var/data pointers/arrays with values or not)
+[//]: # (TODO: Discuss the differences between being able to initialize var/data pointers/arrays with values or not)

 **Variable Declaration:**<br/>
 Variables are never initialized with a value.
 The `array`/`pointer` type is always indexed starting at 0 with a default size of 1